dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1981: Create equitable systems for everyone’s opportunity.
+### T1981: A just society ensures equal opportunities for all.

 |Support|
 |---|